Weeks-UNC/shapemapper-txome/README.md

 ### Testing

-To run an incomplete testing dataset through the full workflow, run

   ``kallisto-txome --test``

+This will run on a partial dataset included with these scripts.
-This should complete without error in about 1 minute, producing the folder `test`.
+It should complete without error in about 1 minute, producing the folder `test`.
 Note: due to the low read depth, SHAPE reactivity profiles from this dataset are not usable.